wp-plugins/plugnedit/readme.txt

 Loads pages load like a program file.
-Page Layout Like A Desktop Publishing Software, Inline CKEditor HTML editor provided for greater formatting.
+Page Layout Like A Desktop Publishing Software, includes Inline CKEditor HTML editor provided for greater formatting.
 WYSIWYG HTML Visual Editor is Based On Floating Layers.
 PlugNedit WYSIWYG HTML Editor is publish a full page editor that will edit pages outside of Your WordPress Template for those who need a blank page.
 <BR>